Bio

 Her public arts and humanities writing can be found at sites like Triple CanopyArtforum, Somatosphere, BombPublic Books, and AVIDLY—a channel of the Los Angeles Review of Books.
 She has also been interviewed for popular venues such as The New York Times, The History Channel, 99% Invisible, TechCrunch, GizmodoTrailblazers with Walter Isaacson podcast, The AtlanticThe Boston GlobeThe Chronicle of Higher EducationPloughshares blog, and Red Bull Music Academy Daily.

 Mills has served on the executive council (2016-2018) of the Society for the History of Technology and has been the Beaverbrook Visiting Scholar at Media@McGill.
+She is currently a Research Fellow with the Charles Babbage Institute and a member of the Association for Computing Machinery (ACM) History Committee.
 At NYU, she teaches courses on STS, the history of technology, and disability studies.
 For the past 15 years she has taught a popular undergraduate course, “Disability, Technology, and Media,” combining disability theory with training in media accessibility; it has become a model for many similar classes around the world.
 She has received numerous teaching awards at NYU, including the University Distinguished Teaching Award.

 See also her NYU MCC faculty page.